trcummings/cordyceps/readme.md

 # Cordyceps

-Cordyceps is a psychedelic platform jumper web game where you, the player, a biotech engineer working on a new strain of monoculture fungus are caught in the middle of a factory-wide contamination.
+Cordyceps is a psychedelic platform jumper web game where you, the player, a biotech engineer working on a new strain of monoculture fungus, are caught in the middle of a factory-wide contamination.
 You have to get from fumigation chamber to fumigation chamber before the spores subsume your entire cognitive reality.

 ### MVP